freifunk/cmap.api.freifunk.net/README.md

 node server.js
 ```

-If you don't see any tiles: Copy `config.json.sample` to `config.json`, add your mapbox id and then start the server.
+If you don't see any tiles: Copy `config.json.sample` to `config.json`, add your mapbox id to select your tileset and then start the server.

 ## Options